 Adding this kind of tangible investment to a portfolio of paper assets achieves a much greater level of diversification.

 Buying Real Estate in a Roth IRA–The Downsides

 No discussion of buying real estate in a Roth IRA is remotely complete without a solid discussion of the complications–and there are plenty.
-The first downside you'll encounter is finding an IRA trustee who will hold physical real estate in a Roth IRA account.
-If it's a trustee that has a well-known name, rest assured they won't be a candidate.
+The first downside you’ll encounter is finding an IRA trustee who will hold physical real estate in a Roth IRA account.
+If it’s a trustee that has a well-known name, rest assured they won’t be a candidate.
 Real estate related IRAs are a special breed, and you will need to work with trustees who specialize in the field.
-There are only a handful, and we’ll list a few shortly.
+There is only a handful, and we’ll list a few shortly.